Triplon mean-field analysis of an antiferromagnet with degenerate Shastry-Sutherland ground states: Triplon mean-field theory

-In the above equations, we have used the definition of renormalized effective potential, that is, $\lambda=\frac{1}{2}\left(-J_1+\frac{1}{2}\tilde{J_2}-\mu\right)$.
-We diagonalize the mean-field Hamiltonian Eq.~(\ref{eq:ss_mfh_pl}) by Bogoliubov transformation.
-Thus, we get the following diagonalized form of the mean-field Hamiltonian
+In the above equations, the definition of renormalized effective potential, $\lambda=\frac{1}{2}\left(-J_1+\frac{1}{2}\tilde{J_2}-\mu\right)$, is used.
+Finally, we diagonalize the mean-field Hamiltonian Eq.~(\ref{eq:ss_mfh_pl}) by Bogoliubov transformation.
+The diagonalized mean-field Hamiltonian is then reduced to